tristanphan/miru/README.md

 ### iOS

-Currently, the only way to install without jailbreaking it is through AltStore.
-TestFlight may come at a later date if there is funding because the Apple Developer Program is expensive
+Currently, the only way to install without jailbreaking is through AltStore.
+TestFlight may come at a later date, but Apple Developer Program is expensive

 1. Set Up [AltStore](https://altstore.io/)
 2. Download the IPA file from Releases